Scroll-behavior - Property CSS

 You can also observe what happens on an element with scroll bars.

-is also visible on elements with a scroll bar (see the overflow
+The effect of scroll-behavior is also visible on elements with a scroll bar (see the overflow property to make it appear).

 Click on the links to go to the beginning or end of this text, and observe how the latter scrolls,

-depending on the value given to scroll-behavior
+depending on the value given to scroll-behavior.

 Note: The first click usually causes a scroll in the element itself, but also a scroll of the entire page, which makes it difficult to see what is happening.

-is good, except on Internet Explorer but this browser is hardly used anymore.
+Support for scroll-behavior is good, except on Internet Explorer but this browser is hardly used anymore.

 Browsers on computers :